 The government provides an easy way to check on your passport application status, which definitely helps to put your mind at ease as the countdown to your departure date approaches.
-Just hop on to the government web site where you'll need to enter:
+Go to the government website where you'll need to enter:

-- Your last name, including suffixes without punctuation except the hyphen (for example: Jones III, Patton Jr, Jackson-Smith, Varela Garcia)
+- Your last name, including suffixes without punctuation except for the hyphen (for example Jones III, Patton Jr, Jackson-Smith, Varela Garcia)

 - Your date of birth in the following format: MM/DD/YYYY

 - The last four digits of your Social Security Number

 - You can also call 1-877-487-2778 between 7 a.m. - 12:00-midnight Monday-Friday.

 Your passport is the most important document you'll need for travel, but there are several others you may need to apply for before you leave.
 Find out which travel documents you may need for your upcoming trip—visas, ID, travel immunization records, or an international driver's license, for example.